w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 * be more flexible for organizations (that is, owners and developers of websites, apps, tools, etc.)
 * encourage more accessible user experiences

-Developing and vetting the conformance model is a large portion of the work AG needs to complete over the next few years.
+Refining the conformance model is a large part of the work the AG WG needs to complete.

 Information on the draft conformance model is in:
 * Explainer section [Conformance approach](https://www.w3.org/TR/wcag-3.0-explainer/#conformance-models)